sisrfeng/coc-wiki/Using-coc-extensions.md

-**Note** start from coc 0.0.16, all extensions are separated from the core.
+Start from coc 0.0.16, all extensions are separated from the core.

 You **have to** install the extension you need by using vim command `CocInstall` like: